Freeman's Common: History

 In 2018 the Freeman's Common charity was merged with the House of Industry Estate – the trustees of both charities were the members of the General Purposes Committee of Bedford Borough Council.

+In January 2022 a Deed of Easement was made for conduit of services across Freemen's Common, and proceeds of £110,000 were recorded in the House of Industry Estate accounts.

 Archaeology

 An archaeological study in 2003 found no archaeological features of interest.